kokkos/kokkos-core-wiki/docs/source/keywords.rst

     * - ``Kokkos_ARCH_NATIVE``
       - Target the architecture of the compiling CPU (``-march=native``)

-In case of compiling for another machine, or if you want to be specific, the CPU architecture can be passed to kokkos manually.
+If cross-compiling, or if you want to be specific, the CPU architecture can be passed to Kokkos manually.
 For the available architectures see the following list.

 .. list-table:: AMD CPU architectures
     :widths: 30 30 30